haibane-tenshi/haibane-tenshi.github.io/content/rust_early_and_late_bound_generics.md

 Which one is real?
 Rust's decision was to associate function's monomorphized type with resulting assembly function.
 However, this ruling has side effects.
-Every assembly function should have *exactly one* code path, which now also should be true for `Fn*` `impl` blocks regardless of how monomorphization on them go.

-The exact part is important.
-If there is no code paths to take, then we managed to write a function without a body, effectively a linker symbol pointing into nowhere.
-On the other hand multiple paths are just as bad: how compiler is supposed to choose which one to take?
+Now, every `Fn*` `impl` block must result in exactly one set of assembly instructions - regardless of how monomorphization on it goes!

-However, all this leaves `impl` block in an awkward position: on the one hand it can (and wants to!) introduce new generics, but it must be extremely careful.
+This leaves `impl` block in an awkward position: on the one hand it can (and wants to!) introduce new generics, but it must be extremely careful.
-Monomorphization at this step can no longer fail (sounds familiar?) or produce multiple code paths.
+Monomorphization at this step can no longer fail (sounds familiar?) or result in multiple paths invocation could take.
 Latter, by the way, is the real reason why there are no late-bound types.
 (And if you wonder why this logic doesn't apply to lifetimes, lifetimes are just compiler annotations used to prove certain properties of the code,